cambiata/HxAudioTools/README.md

 Note!
 Early development - a lot of experimenting and fiddling going on.
 Don't expect things to be stable and production ready!

 ### Implemented:
-- 16 bit 44kHz wav files only
+- 16 bit 44kHz wav files, mono and stereo
-- Platform agnostic signal processing (DSP): mixing, fading, reversing - should work on all platforms
+- mp3 decoding per platform (flash relies on Sound.extract(), webAudio relies on AudioBuffer data, **neko/cpp relies on SOX utility installed!**)
-- platform specific Mp3 decoding (flash relies on Sound.extract(), webAudio relies on AudioBuffer data, **neko/cpp relies on SOX utility installed!**)
+- basic signal processing (DSP): mixing, fading, reversing - should work on all platforms
-- waveform display using OpenFL or Html5 Canvas
+- waveform display using OpenFL or html5/canvas

 ### Hopes and plans:
 - cool DSP features, as fading, crossfading, dynamic mainpulation, timestretching, pitchshifting
 - FFT implementation for freq spectrum display
-- compatibility with Web Audio API
+- pitch recognition implementations
 - haxe native decoders for .mp3 and .ogg files

 ### Demos